 PCOS – Polycystic ovary syndrome is associated with hormonal imbalance in a woman’s body who has attained reproductive age and is thought to affect between 10 and 15% of women. .
 The women’s body produces higher than normal levels of male hormones that cause them to skip menstrual periods and makes it harder for them to get pregnant.
 Features of PCOS can include fertility problems, acne, obesity, excess hair growth on the body and an increased risk of developing type 2 diabetes.
 The range and severity of symptoms are so variable that there is no globally accepted clinical definition of PCOS.
 Rather, a diagnosis must be made from a combination of symptoms.

 While PCOS symptoms usually start in adolescence, in some women they do not develop until their early to mid-twenties.
-While PCOS is treatable, and long term improvement is obtainable, there is not a cure.
+While PCOS is treatable, and long-term improvement is obtainable, there is no cure.

 2. PCOS can be a challenge for breastfeeding mothers